Siege of Alexandria

 Tactics

-The French defense relied on the city's fortifications and sorties, but British numerical superiority and the naval blockade tipped the balance.
+French defense relied on city fortifications and sorties, but numerical superiority and the British naval blockade tipped the balance.
+After the British victory at Canope (21 March 1801) and Abercromby's death, Hely-Hutchinson continued the siege until surrender on 2 September.

 Consequences